npm/npm/README.md

 ## How to create or edit package.json file?

-`cd` into your project folder and execute `npm init` It will ask you bunch of questions, and write that file for you!
+`cd` into your project folder and execute `npm init`

+It will ask you bunch of questions, and write that file for you!

 ## How to install modules to your project?

 `cd` into your project folder and execute:

 `npm search PackageName` // first search takes little longer.

 `npm install PackageName`

+## How to add dependencies to your package.json file?

+you add them manually. see `npm json` for help about package.json.

+you may also: `cd` into your project folder and execute: `npm ls` to see what versions are installed.

 ## More Docs